J0hn8uff3r/W10_.Net_Framework_3.5_Offline_Installer/README.md

 # W10_.Net_Framework_3.5_Offline_Installer
-This script will help you to install .NET Framework 3.5 Service Pack 1 Offline and bypass Windows 10 installation errors
+This script will help you to install .NET Framework 3.5 Service Pack 1 Offline and avoid Windows 10 installation errors

 You can download the necessary .Net Framework 3.5 Service Pack 1 .cab file from: